Colombian Beans

 • Salt and pepper to taste

-1. Wash and soak beans the night before in about 5 cups of water.
+1. Rinse and soak the beans overnight in about 5 cups of water.
+The next day drain the beans, rinse them, and set them aside.

-2. Heat 2 tbsp of oil on medium high heat in a big pot or pressure cooker, then add ham hocks and brown for about 5 minutes.
+2. Heat the 2 tbsp of olive oil over medium-high heat in a big pot or pressure cooker.
+Add the ham hocks and brown them for about 5 minutes.

-3. Add bay leaf and garlic and stir for about 1 minute.
-Add beans with 8-10 cups of water, the plantain, the carrot and the aliños.
-Then add the rest of the water making sure the beans are covered.
-Add more water if needed.
+3. Now add the bay leaf and garlic and stir for about 1 minute.
+Add the beans with about 8-10 cups of water, the plantain, the carrot and the aliños.
+Make sure the beans are completely covered with water, so you can add more, if needed.

-5. Cover pressure cooker and bring to pressure, then lower heat to medium low and cook for 25 minutes.
-Cook for 1½ – 2 hours on medium low if using a regular pot.
+5. Cover the pressure cooker and bring to pressure, then lower the heat to medium low and cook for 25 minutes.
+Cook for 1½ – 2 hours on medium low if you’re using a regular pot.

-6. Remove from heat and let rest for 5 minutes before releasing the steam.
+6. Remove the pressure cooker from heat and let it rest for 5 minutes before releasing the pressure.

-7. Once all the pressure is released, uncover and remove ham hocks and let cool.
-Remove bay leaf and discard.
+7. Once all the pressure is released, open the pressure cooker and remove the ham hocks to let them cool.
+You can also discard the bay leaf.

-8. Remove carrot and put it in a blender with about one cup of beans and liquid from the pot and blend until smooth.
-Then add it back to the beans.
-This will help thicken the liquid and it will add the carrot flavor.
+8. Remove the carrot and blend it with about one cup of beans and liquid from the pot until smooth.
+Then add this mixture back into the pot.
+This will help thicken the beans and it will also add the flavor of the carrot.

-10. Taste for seasoning and add salt and pepper to taste.
+10. Add salt and pepper to taste before serving.
 Serve with a side of white rice and avocado.

 Follow: